jiabinc0602-collab/nba_bet_predictor/README.md

 # NBA Betting Analyzer (V3): Active Roster & Matchup Engine

-A machine learning pipeline that predicts NBA game outcomes against the spread by analyzing the specific impact of **active players** rather than generic team averages.
+A machine learning pipeline that predicts NBA game outcomes against the spread by analyzing the specific impact of **active players** on a roster rather than generic team averages.

 **Current Status:** Phase 3 Complete (Feature Engineering & Profitability Validation) ✅